-This plan represents our ambitions and commitments to our citizens and our contribution to Wales' seven well-being goals as outlined in the Well-being of Future Generations (Wales) Act 2015.
-The plan will continue to support and drive forward our sustainability principles but will also at this challenging time, help to focus our efforts on the most important areas to keep safe the communities we serve.

-Much has changed in the last year and difficult decisions have had to be made and will continue to be made.
-We have responded with confidence and by always putting the safety and well-being of our residents first which we will continue to do.
-We will continue to do our utmost and work with our partners to achieve what we have set out in this corporate plan and achieve the very best outcomes in what are the most difficult of times for our communities.
+This plan represents our ambitions and commitments to our citizens and our contribution to Wales' seven well-being goals as outlined in the Well-being of Future Generations (Wales) Act 2015, with the sustainable development principle at the core of what we do.
+We will continue to do our utmost and work with our partners to achieve what we have set out in this corporate plan and achieve the very best outcomes in what continue to be difficult times for our communities.